farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 > ## Early Access
 >
 > This game is currently in early access.
+>
-It is available so that play-testers can test, and give feedback about the game.
+> It is available so that people interested in play-testing the game have an easy access to the rules.
+>
+> Thanks for you interest, support and appreciation. 💜

 First, thank you.